 Ambulatory Case Load

-Approximately one third of the ambulatory caseload is derived from the Thoroughbred industry and includes everything from breeding management and neonatal care to horses in training.
-We also service several Standardbred operations.
+Approximately one third of the ambulatory caseload is derived from the Thoroughbred & Standardbred breeding industry and includes everything from breeding management and neonatal care to horses in training.

 Another third of the ambulatory caseload is composed of high-caliber show/sport horses of various breeds to whom we provide lameness work-ups and prepurchase examinations, as well as a wide range of treatment modalities for the diagnosed conditions.
 The remainder of the caseload is composed of pleasure horses.
 Complete wellness services are provided and several practitioners have advanced training in dentistry.